XFDTS/GEOG5990M_Final_Project/README.md

 This study utilized two open-source datasets, one of which is economic activity status data from the 2021 Census.(https://www.ons.gov.uk/census/maps/choropleth/)

 The other dataset is residential mobility index for the city of Leeds, sourced from the CDRC Residential Mobility Index provided by the Consumer Data Research Centre.(https://data.cdrc.ac.uk/dataset/cdrc-residential-mobility-index)

+This study's code is primarily divided into three sections: data cleaning, non-spatial visualization, and spatial visualization.

+The non-spatial visualization supports the conclusion that economically inactive students are more strongly affected by the residential mobility index in Leeds.

+The spatial visualization leads to the conclusion that areas with high residential mobility index and large economically inactive student populations are primarily concentrated in the central-western part of Leeds, with similar patterns also observed in some northeastern and eastern coastal areas.
+Conversely, areas with lower residential mobility index and fewer students are mainly located in the east part of Leeds and some areas of the southwest and northwest.